fossxo/fossxo-gdd/source/technical-design/components-resources-entities.rst

         + is_players_move(player) -> bool
     }

-The grid resource, shown in :numref:`uml-grid-resource` provides access to the grid and methods to convert between screen coordinates and tic-tac-toe positions.
+The :index:`grid resource`, shown in :numref:`uml-grid-resource` provides access to the grid and methods to convert between screen coordinates and tic-tac-toe positions.

 ..  _uml-grid-resource:
 ..  uml::